quillan86/ai-workflow-capstone/README.md

 ## Outline

-1. Build a draft version of an API with train, predict, and logfile endpoints.
+1. Build a draft version of an API with train, predict_date, and logfile endpoints.
 2. Using Docker, bundle your API, model, and unit tests.
 3. Using test-driven development iterate on your API in a way that anticipates scale, load, and drift.
 4. Create a post-production analysis script that investigates the relationship between model performance and the business metric.